Skip to main content

 5. Communicate with customers.

 Often, diesel technicians must talk with the person who uses or owns the equipment that needs to be worked on.
-This conversation is vital for gathering information about how the equipment is malfunctioning, so the diesel technician can better figure out what’s wrong with it.
+This conversation is vital for gathering information about how the equipment is malfunctioning, so they can better figure out what’s wrong with it.

 Diesel technicians also need to communicate things to customers like: